-Move-on destinations 2014- Q4 Q1 Q2 Q3 Q4
+Move-on destinations 2014- 15 Q4 Q1 Q2 Q3 Q4

-15 14-15 15-16 15-16 15-16 15-16
+14-15 15-16 15-16 15-16 15-16

 No forwarding address 336 72 82

 Other supported accommodation 418 75 99

 Independent tenancy 261 42 77

 • YHN 109 15 38

 Private rented 74 17 17

 Housing association 31 4 14

 Evictions

 Evicted 296 56 65

 NTQ recorded on Gateway - 2 7

-Table 11 shows us the main outcomes for people leaving supported accommodation in the city, on a positive note there has been an 83% increase this quarter in the numbers of people moving to an independent tenancy, with the vast majority taking up a YHN tenancy.
-There has also been a rise in those moving to an RSL property in the city with the numbers opting for private rented remaining static.
+Table 11 shows an 83% increase this quarter in the numbers of people moving to an independent tenancy, with the vast majority taking up a YHN tenancy.
+There has also been a rise in those moving to a social landlord's property in the city with the numbers opting for private rented remaining static.
 We can also see in table 11 that there was a rise of 32% in the numbers of people who moved on to another form of supported accommodation, this ties in with the point made above in relation to the increase in admits generally this quarter.

-Of concern is the rise in the number of evictions (up 9 on the previous quarter) but of particular concern is the lack of notice to quits (NTQ) recorded on the Gateway system.
-The process agreed with the providers was that a record of these being issued would be made on the client's Gateway record at the time that they were being served.
-That they aren't doesn't necessarily mean that clients aren't receiving this notice but without the record on Gateway we are currently unable to report that residents in supported housing are being the afforded the basic legal protection that they are entitled to.
+Of concern is the rise in the number of evictions and of particular concern is the lack of notice to quits (NTQ) recorded on the Gateway system.
+That they aren't doesn't necessarily mean that clients aren't receiving this notice but without the record on Gateway we are unable to report that residents in supported housing are being the afforded the minimum of rights.

-Housing Related Support 2014- 15 Q4 Q1 Q2 Q3 Q4
+Floating support admissions 2014- 15 Q4 14-15 Q1 15-16 Q2 15-16 Q3 15-16 Q4 15-16

-(floating support) 14-15 15-16 15-16 15-16 15-16

 Total admits 562 142 138

 Total number of individuals 542 139 168

 Reason for admit

 Not recorded / not known 340 60 31

 Move from other support setting 103 31 33

 Discharge from institution 43 26 43

 Relationship breakdown 48 13 13

 Social needs

 Offending 39 16 7

 Drugs 24 5 9

 Mental health 62 20 17

 Alcohol 19 3 3

 3d.
-Table 12 - admits, reason for admission and social needs (floating support)
+Table 12 - floating support admits, reason for admission and social needs

-Table 12 shows us that there continues to be an improvement in those instances where no reason is given for the clients need to receive floating support with a 48% increase from the last quarter where reason for admit was either not recorded or not known.
+Table 12 shows that there continues to be an improvement in the recording of the reason for the clients need to receive floating support with a 48% increase from the last quarter where reason for admit was either not recorded or not known.

 There has been a rise in the number of admits to a floating support service where 'discharge from an institution' was the reason given.
-The Council commissions a number of specialist floating support that covers people leaving hospital, drug treatment and asylum accommodation, all of which would be covered by this definition in the recording so a high number doesn't not constitution a concern about the numbers of people leaving institutions and needing support.
-The move from other support setting refers to those people leaving supported housing and floating support in these cases provides an important role in helping individuals to make what can be a difficult move to independence.
+The Council commissions a number of specialist floating support for people leaving hospital, drug treatment and asylum accommodation, all of which are covered by this definition so a higher number demonstrates the preventative value of these services.
+The 'move from other support setting' refers to people leaving supported housing and floating support.
 This support can be crucial in ensuring that we are not setting people up to fail in their tenancies.